bend/Interceptor/README.md

 			{ "404" : "404.html" },
 			{ "400" : "400.html" }
 		  ],
+		 "locations" : [
+			{
-		  "locations" : [			// Default code to return for a specific location { "/forbidden" : 403 } // The string is a regex using the ECMA grammar }
+			  "forbidden" : 403 // default code to return for this directory },
+			{
+			  "/dir" : { // use cache-control for this directory
+				"type" : "cache",
+				"expires": "1y"
+			  }
+			 },
+			 {
+			  "*.php" : { // forward all php files to another connector "type": "connector",
+				"name": "php"
+			  }
+			}
+		  ]
 		}
 	  ]
 	},